pingcap/docs-cn/dev/reference/tools/tidb-binlog/overview.md

 * You need to use TiDB v2.0.8-binlog, v2.1.0-rc.5 or a later version.
 Older versions of TiDB cluster are not compatible with the cluster version of TiDB-Binlog.

-* Drainer supports synchronizing binlogs to MySQL, TiDB, Kafka or local files.
-If you need to synchronize binlogs to other Drainer unsuppored destinations, you can set Drainer to synchronize the binlog to Kafka and read the data in Kafka for customized processing according to binlog slave protocol.
+* Drainer supports replicating binlogs to MySQL, TiDB, Kafka or local files.
+If you need to replicate binlogs to other Drainer unsuppored destinations, you can set Drainer to replicate the binlog to Kafka and read the data in Kafka for customized processing according to binlog slave protocol.
 See [Binlog Slave Client User Guide](/tools/binlog/binlog-slave-client.md).

 * To use TiDB-Binlog for recovering incremental data, set the config `db-type` to `file` (local files in the proto buffer format).
 Drainer converts the binlog to data in the specified [proto buffer format](https://github.com/pingcap/tidb-binlog/blob/master/proto/binlog.proto) and writes the data to local files.
 In this way, you can use [Reparo](/tools/binlog/reparo.md) to recover data incrementally.